bsorrentino/bsorrentino/_posts/2023-10-16-ai-multi-prompt-browser-extension.md

 ## Problem: Use multiple AI Chat at same time.

-After the launch of ChatGPT, which is quickly changing the way we handle tasks we need, we are witnessing the birth of numerous alternatives.
-Each of these specializes in a particular task and tries to stand out from the others.
+After the launch of [ChatGPT], which is quickly changing the way we handle tasks we need, we are witnessing the birth of numerous alternatives and each of these specialises in a particular task and tries to stand out from the others.

 This presents us with the following dilemma:
 > **Do we choose one AI chat and always use that, or do we use more than one, selecting the best response each time?**

 My choice has been to use more than one.
-Specifically, in my day-to-day work, I use: ChatGPT, Phind, Bard, and Perplexity.
+Specifically, in my day-to-day work, I use: [ChatGPT], [Phind], [Bard], and [Perplexity].
 These guarantee a wide range of responses that I can assess each time.

 Of course, such choice means that I must submit the same prompt to multiple AI chats, which can sometimes be tedious task.

 ## A Solution

-To solve this problem, I decided to develop a Browser Web Extension that could help me submit the same prompt to multiple AI chats simultaneously.
+To solve this problem, I decided to develop a **Browser Web Extension** that could help me submit the same prompt to multiple AI chats simultaneously.

 In this article, I will briefly explain how it works and how to get and use it if, like me, you use more than one.